New Economics Foundation: Jubilee 2000 campaign

-Local Money Flows

-NEF has also developed a Local Money Flows measurement programme, which enables communities to monitor and map how money flows through the local economy.

 Happy Planet Index

 In July 2006, the Foundation launched the Happy Planet Index, intended to challenge existing indices of a state's success, such as Gross Domestic Product (GDP) and Human Development Index (HDI).

 NEF was awarded the International Society for Quality-of-Life Studies' Award for the Betterment of the Human Condition in 2007, in recognition of its work on the Happy Planet Index.

 21-hour working week

-In February 2010 the New Economics Foundation called for gradual transition to a working week of 21 hours.
+In February 2010, the New Economics Foundation called for gradual transition to a working week of 21 hours as a way to tackle: "overwork, unemployment, over-consumption, high carbon emissions, low well-being, entrenched inequalities, and the lack of time to live sustainably, to care for each other, and simply to enjoy life".
+In 2012, Anna Coote, the head of social policy at The New Economics Foundation said this could be done as a three-day week.
+The New Economics Foundation stated a 21-hour work week would provide a better work-life balance, better balance work hours across the population and help towards a more sustainable and less carbon-dependent economy.
+A three-day work-week has also been support by British sociologist Peter Fleming in his 2015 book, The Mythology of Work.

 History

-James Robertson, a British economist, and Alison Pritchard, a Schumacher Society Council member, helped to set up The Other Economic Summit (TOES) and NEF.
-Ed Mayo was Chief Executive from 1992 until 2003.
-The current chief executive is Miatta Fahnbulleh who succeeded Marc Stears in November 2017.
+Ed Mayo was chief executive from 1992 until 2003.
+Previous chief executives include Marc Stears who served between January 2016 and November 2017, and Miatta Fahnbulleh who held the office between November 2017 and January 2024.
+The current chief executive is Dr Dhananjayan Sriskandarajah.

 The organisation has launched a range of new organisations to promote its ideas, including the Ethical Trading Initiative, AccountAbility, Time Banking UK, London Rebuilding Society, the Community Development Finance Association, and others.

 The organisation's current projects include work on community-based housing, worker organising in the digital economy, restoring local banking and challenging xenophobia and racism in the Brexit debate.
 It is also active in community economic regeneration.
 The Foundation's BizFizz programme, an entrepreneurship development programme, has created more than 900 new businesses in deprived areas.
 The organisation has now taken this and Local Alchemy to six other countries through its international programme.

 The Foundation's public events attract well-known speakers.
 Its clone town campaign in favour of local economic diversity was covered two years running by every major national newspaper and TV news station and it was taken up in the Save Our Small Shops Campaign in the Evening Standard.